 Her husband has managed her career since she was 12 years old, and her brother is her stage manager.
 Her stepson is her road manager, and her sister is the family's live-in babysitter, she told "GMA" in an interview earlier this year.

 Houston leaves behind a daughter, 18-year-old Bobbi Kristina, with ex-husband, singer Bobby Brown, who was in Los Angeles with Houston at the time of her death.

 She was also close to her famous family, one that claims deep musical roots.
-Her mother is gospel singer Cissy Houston, her cousin is singer Dionne Warwick and her godmother is singer Aretha Franklin.
+Her mother is gospel singer Cissy Houston, her aunt is singer Dionne Warwick and her godmother is singer Aretha Franklin.